 - Individual level

-- We obtain antitrust law compliance pledges from each employee.
+- We obtain antimonopoly law (including antitrust law) compliance pledges from each staff member.

 Thorough Prohibition of Bribery

-To maintain and promote compliance, the Company has established the Compliance Committee, which convenes twice yearly.
+To strengthen compliance activities, the Company has established the Compliance Committee, which convenes twice yearly.
 The president chairs the committee, whose members consider compliance measures.